A 'cozy night,' roasting chicken and a royal proposal

 Looking down at her ring, she said, "It's incredibly special to be able to have this, which sort of links where you come from and Botswana, which is important to us.
 It's perfect."

 Asked if Markle and his mum would get along, Harry said, "They'd be thick as thieves, without question.
-I think she would be over the moon jumping up and down, so excited for me."
+I think she would be over the moon, jumping up and down, so excited for me but then, as I said, would've probably been best friends with Meghan.

-"It is days like today when I really miss having her around and miss being able to share the happy news, but you know with the ring and with everything else that's going on I'm sure she's with us, jumping up and down somewhere else."
+"It is days like today when I really miss having her around and miss being able to share the happy news, but with the ring and with everything else that's going on I'm sure she's with us, jumping up and down somewhere else."